 If your heat pump seems to be running fine but your home feels humid, it’s time to do some digging.
 A few possible problems are:

-• Dirty evaporator coil – If your heat pump’s evaporator coil is corroded or dirty, it won’t be able to do a good job of collecting water from the air.
+• Dirty evaporator coil: If your heat pump’s evaporator coil is corroded or dirty, it won’t be able to collect water from the air effectively.

-• Air infiltration – If your home suffers from leaks or drafts, your heat pump will be fighting an uphill battle to keep the air dry in sweltering NC summers.
-Check for drafts around your doors and windows to make sure that humid air isn’t infiltrating your home.
+• Air infiltration: If your home suffers from leaks or drafts, your heat pump will struggle to keep the air dry in sweltering NC summers.
+Check for drafts around your doors and windows to ensure humid air isn’t infiltrating your home.

-Your heat pump should be removing a reasonable amount of humidity from your home.
+Your heat pump should remove a reasonable amount of humidity from your home.
 If you’re uncomfortable, call a trusted HVAC company to investigate why it’s not removing humidity from your home’s air.

-Thinking of installing a heat pump in your Raleigh-area home?
-Call Air Experts at 919-480-2727 or contact us online to learn more about heat pumps and get a free quote on one for your home.
+Are you thinking of installing a heat pump in your Triangle-area home?
+Call Air Experts or contact us online to learn more and get a free quote.